 When your child is diagnosed with a mental illness it can feel overwhelming.
-You may become depressed and fearful not get awayknowing what to expect or how to respond.
+You may become depressed and fearful not knowing what to expect or how to respond.
 I did.
 It was all so foreign.
 I was a stranger to the world of mental health.
 To learn more that will strengthen you and lessen your fears you may want to read my last four blogs.
 They’re all about mental illness.
 In today’s blog I’m going to share 4 things I wish someone had told me when I first learned of my daughter’s mental health challenges.
 You need to remember them.
 I think they will help.

 1. Your child is still the same person.
 They suffer with depression, or they have bipolar disorder.
 There is a difference.
 If they had diabetes, you wouldn’t say, “My child is diabetes”, would you?
 If they had cancer, you wouldn’t say, “My son is cancer”, would you?
 They aren’t their diagnosis.
 It doesn’t have to define them – don’t let it.
 Be careful how to talk to them and about them to family and friends.
 It matters.
 They’ll take their cues from you.